 Understanding Data science is becoming one of the most demanded skill sets in the 21st-century job market.
 Data are flowing everywhere in ever-evolving magnitude.
-Storing them is costly and business better find ways how to turn them into profit.
+Storing them is costly, and business better finds ways how to turn them into profit.
 In some industries, the so-called ‘trickle-down’ effect is slowly observable, as medium-sized companies are now trying to surf the Big Data & Data Science wave and follow suit.

 The reality is that without a solid scientific background and some experience with quantitative methods, the vision of becoming a good data scientist can be slightly utopian.
 With the term ‘Data Science’ topping buzzword charts, it was only a matter of time until smart marketers mined its potential.
 As a result, the internet is full of Data Science resources with various degrees of quality.
 Below, we have listed just a few that we use to brush up on methods & techniques, or recommend to students and enthusiasts:

 With over 2 million people enrolled already, this free online course quickly became a classic amongst those trying to get into Machine Learning.
 Offered through Stanford University and tutored by Andrew Ng (founder of the Google Brain project)

 A good starter pack for fresh-faced Data Science enthusiast.
 The course covers the field broadly but does not shy away from the math underlying the discussed concepts, which often the problem elsewhere.
 Especially cash-cow resources are trying to sell the idea that you can advance in the field without a proper understanding of the technicalities, which is shameless sugar-coating for profit.